FRANCE VAT SERVICES

 VAT Registration in France

-France VAT registration threshold is 35,000 EUR.
+VAT registration in France threshold is 35,000 EUR.
 Accordingly, sellers from other EU countries have to register in France.
 The business trading France and turnover more than 35,000 EUR within a calendar year.
 The business established outside France or inside in France.
 It is compulsory to the register for VAT in France.
 Register for French VAT application must be completed and send to Tax Office in France.

-- Registration requires completing Form IMP (EU persons) or Form M0 (non EU persons) and the form’s appendix describing the activity to be performed in France.
+- VAT registration in France requires completing Form IMP (EU persons) or Form M0 (non EU persons) and the form’s appendix describing the activity to be performed in France.

 - Articles of association.